 The Company has covered the property with an AMT/MT ground geophysical survey, similar to the approach taken by Impala Canada (formerly North American Palladium) at the nearby Sunday Lake project, to better define the extent and morphology of the Saturday Night intrusion which indicates that the extent of the prospective intrusion is extensive.
 In October of 2020, the Company assigned 1% NSR on the project to Nova Royalties Corp.
 During the reporting period the Company applied for permits to resume drilling on the property and plans to complete an airborne AMT survey over the property as soon as possible.
-During the reporting period the Company allowed some of the peripheral portions of the property to lapse.
 At the end of the reporting period, the Saturday Night project consisted of 63 mining claims for an estimated 1,081 hectares.